Microbiology, chemistry and basic science

 - Department of Medicine, Medical School

-Brian Fife, PhD, is an assistant professor of Medicine in the Division of Rheumatic and Autoimmune Diseases.
+Brian Fife, PhD, is an associate professor of Medicine in the Division of Rheumatic and Autoimmune Diseases.
 His research is focused on understanding the fundamental mechanisms that regulate T lymphocytes during autoimmune disease.
 Recently, Dr. Fife and his colleagues have generated a powerful treatment protocol to selectively target autoreactive cells.
 Using this type of approach allows them to re-educate the immune system to selectively silence destructive immune responses.
 Thus in effect, restore a state of self-tolerance and prevent further tissue destruction.
 Fife is a member of the Masonic Cancer Center’s Immunology Research Program.

 - Director of Center for Immunology, MiCaB